pyladies/project-admin-logisitics/forms/chapter-password-reset.md

 Please fill in this form, and we'll get back to you within a week or two.

-For security, we will provide the new password to the organizer that was registered when the chapter was created.
+For security, we will provide the new password to the organizer that was registered with us.
-If you're not the original organizer, please provide the organizer who we can reach out to to confirm the password reset request.
+If you're an organizer that is not yet registered with us, (for example if you're a new organizer), please provide the organizer who we can reach out to to confirm the password reset request.

+In case there are multiple organizers registered, we may also contact the other organizers to verify the request.

 - Email Address